Trebuchet1/ideal-pento-charto/README.md

 Project works only for .txt documents for now.

-1. Open Terminal and type:
-`python3 main_code.py`
-2. Drop the folder with all the project files in the directory with the folder with your data.
+1. Drop the folder with your data inside this folder with all the py files.
-3. Specify the folder name and columns from the files you want to use in the cofig file.
+2. Specify the folder name and columns from the files you want to use in the cofig file.
+3. Open Terminal and type: `python3 main_code.py`
 4. When you start the .py file, you will be presented with the list of files to be used.

 Data are presented in order: 1st line - title, 2nd and up lines - analyzed data; 1st